marcellinodeodatus/SocksMatchingProblem/README.md

 <p>Problem Description</p>
 <p>Features</p>
 <p>Requirements</p>
-How to Compile and Run
+<p>How to Compile and Run</p>
-Program Details
-Socks.java
-SocksExtraCredit.java

 Problem Description
 <p> You have a drawer of socks, where each sock has two attributes: a color and an adjective.
-The goal is to find matching pairs of socks.</p>
+The goal is to find matching pairs of socks.
 In Socks.java, two socks form a pair if both the color and the adjective are the same.
 In SocksExtraCredit.java, two socks form a pair if either the color or the adjective matches.
 Sample Input: